 Every season of the year, there’s interest, beauty and enchantment to be found in the Chicken Dance Trail region of southwest and south central Nebraska.
 The keys to finding and enjoying it are simple:

 - Know what you’re looking for

 - Be ready to relax and enjoy the process.

 This rotating photo gallery, prepared by Nebraska naturalist and photographer Don Brockmeier, will give you an idea of some of the birds, wildlife and natural landscape to keep an eye out for as you travel through our part of the world.
-You’re also welcome to add your own pictures, sightings, comments and observations to the CDT Forum.

 Click on the arrows to see what to look for on the Chicken Dance Trail, then choose one of our adventures and come and join us in Nebraska…on the Chicken Dance Trail.

 The chick fledges from nest while still downy around the head and without noticeable ear tufts.

 Male.
 Uses natural cavities for nesting also uses nest boxes provided for it.
 The duckling will jump from high nests without injury.

 The small bill and male's white forehead distinguish this species from other dabbling ducks.

 A dabbling duck that uses its spoon-shaped bill with comb like projections to which filter out food from the water.